iamjannisgrimm/my-portfolio/README.md

-Deprecated and replaced with 'jannis-grimm'
+Deprecated and replaced with my published portfolio: 'jannis-grimm'